keyalone/EnSDD-shiny/README.md

-Please do not hesitate to contact Dr. Xiao-Fei Zhang at [zhangxf\@ccnu.edu.cn](mailto:zhangxf@ccnu.edu.cn){.email} to seek any clarifications regarding any contents or operation of the archive.
+Please do not hesitate to contact Prof. Xiao-Fei Zhang at [zhangxf\@ccnu.edu.cn](mailto:zhangxf@ccnu.edu.cn){.email} to seek any clarifications regarding any contents or operation of the archive.